SBA 7(a) Business Loan

 • permanent resident or citizen

-• No record of bankruptcy or property foreclosure in the past 7 years
+• No record of bankruptcy or property foreclosure in the past 3 to 10 years

 • No outstanding tax liens Not currently in default or delinquent on any government loans